 A member of your family (or of the person who has an interest in it), unless they use the property as their main residence and pay the fair rental price

 Anyone that lets you use another residence under an agreement

 Anyone paying less than the fair rental price

 If you seldom stay at your rental property, you’ll be able to deduct the full amount in most cases.
+Eligible vacation rental properties receive better and normally more substantial deductions than those categorized as investments.
 We recommend always consulting a professional tax adviser to be thoroughly informed.

 1. Repairs, maintenance, and cleaning